mhajas/keycloak-workshop/README.md

 1. If you are not using Minikube, it is necessary to do some configuration changes.
     - Use `KEYCLOAK_URL` in [here](https://github.com/mhajas/keycloak-workshop/blob/6fed3983afef7caabd05a660f91f78cd3b0dca91/spring-security/src/main/resources/application.yml#L6) and [here](https://github.com/mhajas/keycloak-workshop/blob/6fed3983afef7caabd05a660f91f78cd3b0dca91/spring-security/src/main/resources/policy-enforcer.json#L3).
     - Configure CORS origins to contain url of `javascript-react` application [here](https://github.com/mhajas/keycloak-workshop/blob/6fed3983afef7caabd05a660f91f78cd3b0dca91/spring-security/src/main/java/org/keycloak/quickstart/OAuth2ResourceServerController.java#L25).
+2. Change directory to spring-security.
+    ```bash
+    cd spring-security
+    ```
-2. Build the SpringBoot application.
+3. Build the SpringBoot application.
 Note this step also builds the Docker image.
    - For Minikube execute the following command.
      ```bash
-     cd spring-security && eval $(minikube docker-env) && ./mvnw spring-boot:build-image -DskipTests -Dminikube.ip=$(minikube ip) -Dnamespace=keycloak-namespace
+     eval $(minikube docker-env) && ./mvnw spring-boot:build-image -DskipTests -Dminikube.ip=$(minikube ip) -Dnamespace=keycloak-namespace
      ```
    - For other Kubernetes clusters, adjust the configuration based on the step 1., execute the following command and push the built image to the registry that is accessible by the Kubernetes cluster.
      ```bash
-     cd spring-security && ./mvnw spring-boot:build-image -DskipTests
+     ./mvnw spring-boot:build-image -DskipTests
      ```
-3. This application also needs to trust Keycloak certificate and therefore we need to configure truststore.
+4. This application also needs to trust Keycloak certificate and therefore we need to configure truststore.
 The application expects the truststore to be present in a Kubernetes Secret with name `i-trust-keycloak-secret`.
 Create it using the following command.
     ```bash
-    kubectl -n keycloak-namespace create secret generic i-trust-keycloak-secret --from-file=i-trust-keycloak.jks
+    kubectl -n keycloak-namespace create secret generic i-trust-keycloak-secret --from-file=../i-trust-keycloak.jks
     ```
-4. Create the Kubernetes resources for the SpringBoot application.
+5. Create the Kubernetes resources for the SpringBoot application.
 This step creates a Kubernetes Deployment, Service.
    - For Minikube execute the following command.
 Note, thanks to `CHECKSUM` you can rebuild the image, execute the following command again and the pod will be automatically restarted.
      ```bash
-     NAMESPACE=keycloak-namespace MINIKUBE_IP=$(minikube ip) CHECKSUM=$(sha256sum spring-security/target/spring-security-1.0.0-SNAPSHOT.jar | awk '{ print $1 }') \
+     NAMESPACE=keycloak-namespace MINIKUBE_IP=$(minikube ip) CHECKSUM=$(sha256sum target/spring-security-1.0.0-SNAPSHOT.jar | awk '{ print $1 }') \
-     envsubst < spring-security/k8s-resources/spring-security.yaml \
+     envsubst < k8s-resources/spring-security.yaml \
      | kubectl -n keycloak-namespace apply -f -
      ```
-   - For other Kubernetes clusters replace all occurrences of `# Replace with ...` comment in `spring-security/k8s-resources/spring-security.yaml` and execute the following command.
+   - For other Kubernetes clusters replace all occurrences of `# Replace with ...` comment in `k8s-resources/spring-security.yaml` and execute the following command.
      ```bash
-     kubectl -n keycloak-namespace apply -f spring-security/k8s-resources/spring-security.yaml
+     kubectl -n keycloak-namespace apply -f k8s-resources/spring-security.yaml
+     ```
+6. Change directory back to the root of the project.
+    ```bash
+    cd ..
     ```

 #### Validate SpringBoot deployment